 What does a Nutritionist / Naturopath do?

 Nutritionists / Naturopaths are specialists who coach and educate clients on the benefits of natural approaches to diet, nutritional supplements and other natural modalities that can prevent disease and strengthen the body, mind, and emotions.
 We do not focus on symptoms but look to the whole person as well as the underlying, root cause of illness preventing optimal health.
-We look at the totality of a person's health experiences, believing in the interconnectedness between the
+We look at the totality of a person's health experiences, respecting the interconnectedness between the

 different systems of the body and the biochemical individuality of each person.

-When you visit a consultant, we will first interview you about your health history, reasons for the visit, and lifestyle practices (such as typical diet, stress, sleep, and exercise habits).
+During your first appointment, we assess your health history, reasons for the visit, and lifestyle practices (such as typical diet, stress, sleep, and exercise habits).
 We then partner with you to customize a plan addressing your health concerns using natural approaches including dietary recommendations, lifestyle changes (sleep, stress, exercise, etc.), detoxification, supplements, herbs, better choices for cookware, personal care and cleaning products, cleaner ways of living, etc. Nutritionists / Naturopaths also teach ways of living that can contribute to health and prevent illness such as clean air, rest, exercise, proper nutrition, sunshine and more.
 We emphasize food as a most powerful tool because diet profoundly prevents disease, helps the body to heal, and impacts overall health.

 How do you choose a Nutritionist?

 You should expect to have someone listen to your individual concerns, take into account your lifestyle, tastes, and preferences.
 Your consultant should be experienced in working with people with similar concerns to yours.
 A plan should be customized for you, based on the best scientifically sound health information (not on the diet book of the month) and be realistic and sustainable.

 Which types of issues are best addressed by a Nutritionist / Naturopath?